Managing peer pressure to drink

 It can affect people of all ages and backgrounds and happens in a different ways:

 - Directly – someone telling you directly you should be drinking to fit in with the crowd.
 If you’re having a hard time with this, talk to someone you trust – a friend, family member, teacher, youth worker or counsellor.
-See face-face help for more on how they can help.
+See face-to-face help for more on how they can help.

 - Indirectly – this type is a bit less obvious.
 It’s pretty common for a group of friends to base their social life around drinking.
 This can be especially true with certain jobs where everyone goes to the pub after work or drinking is part of entertaining clients.
 You can end up getting in to the habit of drinking more than you would otherwise, or with other groups of friends.